bevyengine/bevy/examples/README.md

 [Button](../examples/ui/button.rs) | Illustrates creating and updating a button [Font Atlas Debug](../examples/ui/font_atlas_debug.rs) | Illustrates how FontAtlases are populated (used to optimize text rendering internally)
-[Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component [Size Constraints](../examples/ui/size_constraints.rs) | Demonstrates how the size constraints work.
+[Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component [Size Constraints](../examples/ui/size_constraints.rs) | Demonstrates how the to use the size constraints to control the size of a UI node.
 [Text](../examples/ui/text.rs) | Illustrates creating and updating text [Text Debug](../examples/ui/text_debug.rs) | An example for debugging text layout [Text Layout](../examples/ui/text_layout.rs) | Demonstrates how the AlignItems and JustifyContent properties can be composed to layout text